 Are your cows given antibiotics, hormones or other drugs?

 Antibiotics are an important tool that can be used when an animal is sick.
-We ONLY give antibiotics as a last resort and follow all withdrawal times so that antibiotic residues will never show up in your milk.
+We ONLY give antibiotics as a last resort and follow all withdrawal times so that antibiotic residues will never show up in your milk (i.e. the milk is thrown away and not used).
 We work closely with our veterinarian to ensure that the animals are treated only when necessary and in the proper dosages.

-In an effort to avoid using antibiotics, we are very focused on prevention and keeping the cattle healthy.
+In an effort to avoid using antibiotics, we are very focused on prevention and keeping the cattle well.
 Our cows are vaccinated once a year when they are dried off (not milking) and they are also treated for parasites approximately every 4 months with a product approved for use in lactating dairy cattle.
-We do NOT give our cattle hormones such as rBST to increase milk production.
-The current vaccines we are using are Triangle 10 and Covexin 8.
+Products they are vaccinated with are Covexin 8 and Triangle 10.
+We do NOT use any mRNA vaccines.

 How long does raw milk last?

-Our bottles are labeled with best buy date on the label.
-This date is 14 days after the milk was collected.
-With proper handling, your milk will be good at least 14 days from the day it was collected from the cow.
+Our bottles are labeled with the collection or milking date on the label.
+On average, with proper handling, raw milk will be good for 10 to 14 days after milking, but often times longer.
 Keep your milk in the coldest part of your fridge (not the door) and don’t leave it out for long periods of time.
+When transporting it from the market, bring a small cooler with you and don’t set your milk on the hot floorboard.
 This will help keep your milk good as long as possible.